Ghazipur - Ballia Expressway

 What Buyers Near the Ghazipur Ballia Corridor Must Verify Before Signing

 The first is river floodplain overlap.
-The EAC environmental clearance documents confirm that the Ghagra River and Tamsa River cross the alignment directly.
+The EAC (Environmental Appraisal Committee) environmental clearance documents confirm that the Ghagra River and Tamsa River cross the alignment directly.
 The Ganga River flows alongside the alignment in the Ballia section, and the Ghagra crosses near Manjhighat.
 Any agricultural plot within the seasonal floodplain of either river that also sits adjacent to the expressway alignment carries two independent restrictions: the NHAI Right of Way buffer and the floodplain development prohibition under environmental clearance conditions.
 Brokers rarely disclose both simultaneously.

 The second is the 822-hectare acquisition boundary.
 As of October 2024, NHAI and UPEIDA had acquired 744 of 822.05 hectares.
 That means approximately 78 hectares remained unacquired at that date, distributed across Ghazipur and Ballia districts.
 Any parcel in the 16 named villages that had not yet completed acquisition was still subject to compulsory acquisition at NHAI-assessed rates.